-Frank Bowling, Melvin Edwards, and Lorraine O'Grady included in the group exhibition Soul of a Nation: Art in the Age of Black Power 1963 –1983.
-The exhibition is curated by Mark Godfrey and Zoe Whitley, and organized at The Broad by Sarah Loyer.
+Frank Bowling, Melvin Edwards, and Lorraine O'Grady included in Soul of a Nation: Art in the Age of Black Power 1963 –1983, curated by Mark Godfrey and Zoe Whitley, and organized by Sarah Loyer at The Broad, Los Angeles.

 The institution's press release follows: